Diners Club International: China and Hong Kong

+Chile

+In Chile, the Diners Club franchise was long held by Citibank Chile until it was acquired by Banco de Chile in 2008, who then took over said franchise.

+Colombia

+In Colombia, the first Diners Club franchise was opened in 1963.
+Nowadays, the Colombian franchisee and issuer of Diners Club cards is Banco Davivienda.

+Europe

+Diners Club has franchises in some European countries, such as Austria, Germany, North Macedonia, Slovenia, Spain, and Switzerland for example.
+Those franchises generally only issue Diners Club cards to residents of their respective countries.

+However, since January 2025, ISX Financial has become a pan-European Diners Club franchisee, issuing the Flykk Diners Club debit card in several European markets.

 India

 Diners Club was the first to introduce credit cards in India.
-Kali Mody is credited with opening the first Diners franchise in 1961, which started an invitation-only credit card issuance.
-Its cards have been offered by Citi Bank, followed by HDFC Bank which took over in 2011.
+Kali Mody is credited with opening the first Diners franchise in the country in 1961, which started an invitation-only credit card issuance.
+Its cards have been offered by Citibank India, followed by HDFC Bank which took over in 2011.

-In 2021, the Reserve Bank of India barred the company (along with American Express) from issuing new cards for failing to follow norms about storing data within the country.
+In 2021, the Reserve Bank of India (RBI) barred the company (along with American Express) from issuing new cards for failing to follow norms about storing data within the country.
 The ban was lifted later in the year after it complied with the RBI guidelines.

+Japan

+The Nihon Kōtsū Kōsha (now JTB Corporation) and Fuji Bank (the direct predecessor of Mizuho Corporate Bank) founded Diners Club Japan in 1960, and began issuing the country's first Diners Club cards in spring 1961, shortly before JCB.
+In 2000, Diners Club Japan was acquired by Citibank Japan, and since 2015, the sole issuer of all Diners Club cards in Japan is Sumitomo Mitsui Trust Bank, after it acquired Citibank Japan's credit card division that same year.

 Kazakhstan

 In September 2016, Kazkommertsbank became the official Diners Club card issuer in Kazakhstan.
-In a statement, Managing Director of Kazkommertsbank, Nurlan Zhagiparov said, "Our collaboration with Diners Club is another step toward the integration of Kazakhstan into the global economy, which increases the tourism potential in our country."
+In a statement, managing director of Kazkommertsbank, Nurlan Zhagiparov said, "Our collaboration with Diners Club is another step toward the integration of Kazakhstan into the global economy, which increases the tourism potential in our country."